balajialg/Datahub-Test-Repo/features.md

-# Requesting new features in hub
+# Requesting new features in the Hub

 ```{note}
 Have suggestions on new ways to improve our offering?
 If yes, read below!